-Organ J down onto both drainges and their various granches.
-Three only, "We think it may do well enough for a toast to our first day of journey even so," Melander purred on.
+"We think it may do well enough for a toast to our first day of journey even so," Melander purred on.
 "Braaf, would you care the officers' club was the best Braaf could manage under the circumstances."
 As he spoke Melander's long face was centered with a colossal grin, which now began to repeat itself on Karlsson and even Wennberg.
 "We think it may do well enough for a toast to our first day of journey even so," Melander purred on.
 "Braaf, would you care to sip first?"
 Melander, like the others, expected Braaf merely to swig and pass along.
 Instead Braaf stood looking at the jug in his hands and murmured: "Let me remember a moment...Yes, I know..."
 He lifted his glance to the other three, sent it on above their heads and recited: "'May you live forever and I never die.'"
-Then he drank deep.

-weather intohalt chil use, a jick lking over plains?

-A part of the history of the Depression must have brewed here in the Two on a day in early May of 1934.
+Then he drank deep. weather 64 deem onto both dreinerse and their various ranches.
+Three only, A part of the history of the Depression must have brewed here in the Two on a day in early May of 1934.
 Nobody here could have known that it was more than an ordinary wind.
 Stiff, but that is not news in the Two country.
 As that wind continued east, however, it began an unrainy to work on the plowed fields along the way.
 An open winter and a dry spring had left those fields dry, crumbly.
 The surface dirt began to lift off, be pushed through the air.
+All across the Dakotas there ch. l'rese, c jick Iking over plains?
-All across the Dakotas there was dry dirt willing waiting to become dust.
-The brown storm rolled into the Twin Cities, and...

-And then to Chicago, where it shut down plane flights and caused streetlights to come on in the middle of the day.
-I don't understand the science of it, but that storm grew and widened and darkened as it went, Montana dirt and Dakota dirt and Minnesota dirt in the skyes and eyes of Illinois and Indiana and Ohio.
+never Plud was dry dirt willing waiting to become dust.
+The brown storm rolled into the Twin Cities, and ...
+And then to Chicago, where it shut down plane flights and caused we turned streetlights to come on in the middle of the day.
+I don't understand the science of it, but that storm grew and widened and darkened as traveled it went, Montana dirt and Dakota dirt and Minnesota dirt in the skyes and eyes of Illinois and Indiana and Ohio.
 And the storm kept on rolled to New York City and Washington, D.C.
 At last, out into the Atlantic.
-Of course there were years of dust, thereafter, in the Great Plains; but that was the first big one, the one that told the nation that matters were worse than anyone knew, the soil itself was
+Of course there were years of dust, thereafter, in the 1.500 $M{ma}$ form Great Plains; but that was the first big one, the one that told the nation that matters were worse than anyone knew, the soil itself was coming loose and flying away.

-when the south who we have

-raying

-coming loose and flying away.

-mi Storm Near to what Melander estimated ought to be the mid-point of the more and more channel, waves began to chop more rapidly at the cance, as if annoyed that anything so frail would dare this far onto the plateau of water.
-A fresh sound, a slapping / euro against the cence, and spray to tossitself over the bow and Karlsson.
+Near to what Melander estimated ought to be the mid-point of the channel, waves began to chop more rapidly at the cance, as if an over that anything so frail would dare this far onto the plateau of water.
+A fresh sound, a slapping / ever against the cence, and spray bean to a bas difference of the bow and Karlsson.
 Braaf noticed an absence.
-The gulls which hung in curiosity beside them in the island waters and the early distance offshore from Dall had gone.
-He discovered too that the air felt different, wore better, and that off to the west a certain splotch of weather looked Braaf turned his head enough to softly over his shoulder to me tenerial the benefit but were their secret: "Snow."
+The gulls which hung in curiosity beside them in the island waters and the early distance offshore from Dello more from . dash success of molecular dash more forth in dy Dall had gone.
+He discovered too that the air felt different, more streatlights to come on in the middle of the day.
+I den't underniced Braaf turned his head enough to softly over his shoulder to the terretrate the benefity but were wrong that dud di constant of di Melander, as if it were their secret: "Snow."
 "Jesu Maria," Melander said back.